 The Scottish Government understands that the WHO is currently drafting an Environmental Health Criteria (EHC) monograph covering the evidence in relation to radiofrequency exposures and health.
 This follows earlier EHCs published in 2006 on static fields and in 2007 on low frequency fields.

 Crucially, ICNIRP standards have been tested across the UK.
 Many exposure measurements have been made at publicly accessible locations near to base stations.
 It is important to note that these measurements have consistently been well within guidelines.
 The UK’s mobile industry has voluntarily committed to comply with international guidelines and to provide certificates of compliance with planning applications for base stations.

 On the basis of sustained evidence-based research from around the world, ICNIRP concludes that exposure to EMF below the recommended threshold is unlikely to be associated with adverse health effects in either adults or children.
-This view is fully supported by PHE.
+This view is fully supported by UKHSA.

 There is a problem